Vyral/base-template/_posts/2018-11-06-what-not-to-do-a-lesson-from-bad-real-estate-photos.md

 {% include youtube.html %}

-To fully understand what I mean for today’s topic of bad real estate photos, follow along in the video above, or use the time stamps I’ve provided below to navigate the video at your leisure:
+To fully understand what I mean for today’s topic of bad real estate photos, follow along in the video above, or use the timestamps I’ve provided below to navigate the video at your leisure:

 * **0:20—Distracting colors on the walls.** Lurid wallpaper or paint can make a room look even smaller.
 To counter that effect, use lighter, more neutral colors.
 * **0:50—Mirrors above the bed.** This look reminds me of the first time that I went to the Tropicana Hotel; I’d recommend something more neutral and less reminiscent of Las Vegas.